CytoidCommunity/Cytoid-wiki/docs/en/charting/tools/cylheim.md

 #### Playback speed

-Playback speed may need to be changed to get more accurate sounds
+Playback speed may need to be changed to get more accurate sounds.

 ::: tip Tip

-You can increase the accuracy of slow playback by turning on **Alter audio sampling rate for playback speed adaptation** in **Settings --> Audio**
+You can increase the accuracy of slow playback by turning on **Alter audio sampling rate for playback speed adaptation** in **Settings --> Audio**.

 But it will pitch down the song you're playing.